-The Institution's different risk units participate in the preparation of the Risk Appetite the Institution is willing to assume to attain its business objectives and which must be submitted, as regards general and specific issues, and sub-limits by the Risk Committee to the Board of Directors, for approval, if any.
+The Bank's different risk units participate in the preparation of the Risk Appetite that the Bank is willing to assume to attain its business objectives and which must be submitted, as regards general and specific issues, and sub-limits, by the Risk Committee to the Board of Directors for approval, if any.

-The Institution has adequate authorization processes for new products and/or services that imply risks and which include the ratification of each individual product and/or service by the Risk Committee.
+The Bank has adequate authorization processes for new products and/or services that imply risks and which include the ratification of each individual product and/or service by the Risk Committee.

-Tools and analytics
+- Tools and analytics

 Continuous measurement of credit, market and liquidity risks under consistent methodologies and parameters.
-Budgets are prepared for these metrics, which serve as the basis for the Institution's risk management.
+Budgets are prepared for these metrics, which serve as the basis for the risk management.